Catherine Sykes

 I am very excited to be able to announce the launch of my new album and website!
 I recorded the album last year at a lovely rural studio in the Vale of Evesham, a beautiful and inspirational setting.

-I am thrilled to have worked with some great musicians on the album; Drummer Mike Smith (BBC Big Band, Syd Lawrence Orchestra), bassist Tom Hill (Les Brown and the Band of Renown, George Shearing) and on saxophones Rob Fowler (The Humphrey Lyttleton band, Pasadena Roof Orchestra) to name but three.
+I am thrilled to have worked with some great musicians on the album; Drummer Mike Smith (BBC Big Band, Syd Lawrence Orchestra), bassist Tom Hill (Les Brown and the Band of Renown, George Shearing) and on saxophones Rob Fowler (The Humphrey Lyttelton band, Pasadena Roof Orchestra) to name but three.

 I am really proud of the album and hope you enjoy listening to some of the tracks whilst browsing the website.